 OK, now that you found a system to organize files and folders and you stick to that system, it’s time to get rid of the junk.
 By junk I mean duplicate files.
 We all have them, so no need to pretend that you don’t need to deal with them.
 In theory, you could try to find and delete duplicates without any software.
 But that’s ineffective and stupid because you’d spend hours looking for file copies and you’ll definitely delete something you need by accident.
 So, it’s best to use a duplicate file finder.
 Here are some options for PC and Mac:

 - Easy Duplicate Finder – a really powerful and intuitive app for both Windows and Mac.
 Lots of options, scan modes, and perfect accuracy.
-It has a Folder Comparison mode too that’s perfect if you want to merge folders and keep only original files.
+It has a Folder Comparison mode too, which is perfect if you want to merge folders and keep only original files.

 - Gemini – a nice and easy to use Mac duplicate finder